Brazil Arrests Two of the World’s Main Cocaine Dealers

 Brazilian police arrested on Monday two Italian mafiosi who are considered by European and American anti-drug authorities to be the world’s main cocaine brokers.

-Federal police arrested Nicola Assisi, his son Patrick and several of their associates including a Peruvian citizen in the State of Sao Paulo.
+Federal police arrested Nicola Assisi, his son Patrick, and several of their associates, including a Peruvian citizen, in the State of Sao Paulo.
 The Assisi were arrested in a luxurious house on Praia Grande, a beach settlement of the Sao Paulo coast - an area considered to be ruled by the Primer Comando da Capital narcos group.

 The Federal Police of Paranà and Sao Paulo stated during Monday’s press conference that the ‘Ndrangheta controls at least 40% of the global cocaine trade.

-Now investigators will look into the possibility that the Assisis have enjoyed protection from corrupt officials had found various false IDs, Argentinian and Brasilian passports, in the flat.
+Now investigators will look into the possibility that the Assisis have enjoyed protection from corrupt officials and had found various false IDs, including Argentinian and Brasilian passports, in the flat.
 A Beretta gun and a Glock were also found, together with dollars, euros and a large sum of reais.